Airtable/blocks/docs/api.md

 #### selectRecords

 Select records from the table.
 Returns a query result.
+See [QueryResult][17] for more.

 ##### Parameters